Spaced Repetition

 When learning vocabulary, review new words after 1 day, 3 days, 1 week, and 1 month to reinforce memory.
 If you recall a word easily, the interval increases; if you struggle, the interval shortens.
 This personalized schedule maximizes retention and minimizes wasted effort.

-Tips for Effective Spaced Repetition
+What Are Some Tips for Effective Spaced Repetition?

-Benefits of Spaced Repetition
+What Are the Benefits of Spaced Repetition?

 Applications of Spaced Repetition

-Quotes on Spaced Repetition & Memory
+What Are Some Inspiring Quotes About Spaced Repetition & Memory?

 “Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment.” — Zig Ziglar